quad-foundation/quad-node/README.md

-# Node go chainpqc - currently in building process
+# Node go QUAD - currently in building process

 Works for Ubuntu 20.04+ and go1.19+